-USRA is involved in cosmic-ray research, which includes its support of the Cosmic Ray Energetics and Mass (CREAM) balloon experiment; this has now flown six times in Antarctica, with a seventh event planned for the 2012 Austral Summer.
+USRA is involved in cosmic-ray research, which includes its support of the Cosmic Ray Energetics and Mass (CREAM) balloon experiment; this has now flown seven times in Antarctica.
 Through balloon technology, CREAM measures the energy and abundance of galactic cosmic ray particles from 1011-1015 eV.
 USRA scientists fly instruments like the CREAM instrument via long duration balloons around the world to measure particles and photons from astrophysical sources as part of their work with CRESST at NASA Goddard.
-USRA is also helping to construct the SuperTIGER experiment to help test the origin of cosmic rays and their association with massive OB star-forming regions.

 Also in line with current balloon technology, in April 2011 the HERO Hard X-ray balloon payload was successfully launched from Alice Springs, Australia with support from scientists and engineers at USRA's Science and Technology Institute.
 The High-Energy Replicated Optics (HERO) mirrors used in the telescope are based on the Wolter-1 geometry and are constructed of an electro-formed-nickel-replication process.
 Hard X-rays were considered a new wavelength band, when HERO initially launched in 2001.
 Due to HERO's focusing mirrors, which produce high-energy reflectivity, these x-rays provide highly sensitive images, and can also be used for small animal imaging.